Skip to content (press enter)

 A recent ruling and opinion on "recreational immunity", a law that protects landowners from liability, has resulted in a number of public access closures along beaches and trails managed by cities and counties along the coast.
 Following an interim solution in 2024, a more permanent solution is being sought during the 2025 session by multiple lawmakers.
 Surfrider is tracking and engaging with a broad coalition to support the best solution for expanding the definition of Oregon's recreational immunity law to best accommodate continued public access to our most treasured coastal places!

-Current Status: HB 2295 - Referred House Judiciary Committee and SB 179 referred to Senate Judiciary Committee.
+Current Status: HB 2295 - Referred House Judiciary Committee SB 179 referred to Senate Judiciary Committee.